D3schizatorul/Memory_Craft/README.md

 # Memory_Craft

-A simple memory card game.
+A simple memory card game with a World of Warcraft theme.
 Flip the cards and match the tiles together in pairs.

 Try it yourself: https://memory-craft.herokuapp.com